ReachableCEO/LLMPrompts/ChatGPT/General Instructions /ShellScript.md

 10. Suffix all filenames with -MMDDYYYY-current 24hour time.
 11. Add status message output as the script is working.
 Colorize the output, use red for errors and green for non error.
 12. Log all output to a file in addition to standard out.
 The log file should be named LOG-scriptname-MMDDYYYY-24hour time.
 All log output to standard out and the log file should have timestamps in the format MM-DD-YYYY:24hourtime.
+13. Generate the correct syntax the first time.
+It’s ok to take longer to get a correct result the first time.
+Do not use an iterative model to arrive at the correct syntax.